-The next morning Jo Vallentine invited me to accompany her party on a private tour of the Rainbow Warrior, the Greenpeace ship which had been blown up in Auckland's harbor by agents sent by the French government, in which a Dutch photographer had been killed (https://en.wikipedia.org/wiki/Sinking of the Rainbow Warrior).
-The French government did this because Greenpeace and the Rainbow Warrior had been effective in world opinion in its nonviolent protests of French nuclear bomb tests in the South Pacific, which was strongly opposed by the islanders and everyone else in the region.
-The hull of the Rainbow Warrior where the French frogmen had blasted a huge hole had had a metal patch welded on by underwater divers to make the hull again watertight, then the water pumped out and air in, and by that means the damaged ship was raised again in the Auckland harbor, where it remained docked.
+The next morning Jo Vallentine invited me to accompany her party on a private tour of the Rainbow Warrior, the Greenpeace ship which had been blown up in Auckland's harbor by agents sent secretly (later admitted) by the French government, in which a Dutch photographer was killed

+(https://en.wikipedia.org/wiki/Sinking of the Rainbow Warrior).
+The French government did this because Greenpeace and the Rainbow Warrior had been effective in its nonviolent protests of French nuclear bomb tests in the South Pacific, which were strongly opposed by the islanders and everyone in the region.
+(The islanders would ask, if its so safe, why can't you do your testing in France?
+To which France never gave any good answer.)
+The hull of the Rainbow Warrior where French frogmen had blasted a huge hole to sink the ship, had had a metal patch welded on by underwater divers to make the hull again watertight, then the water pumped out and air in, and by that means the damaged ship was raised again in the Auckland harbor, where it remained docked.
 You could see it in the harbor but it was off-limits to the public.
 However, Jo Vallentine had been invited for a tour of the ship by the Rainbow Warrior's captain, and I had the good fortune to be invited by the Senator to be included in her party to that, which I did.

-Here is the point: I was nothing other than who I said I was, travelling on my own from the U.S. with only good purposes and reasons, but I could have been anyone.
+Here is the point: I was nothing other than who I said I was, travelling on my own from the U.S. with entirely good purposes and reasons, but I could have been anyone.
 What if I had not been who I seemed to be?
 But anyone meeting her party, Jo Vallentine introduced me among the others, repeating to others what I had told her I was doing in Auckland.
 To an outsider it could look like I was with Senator Vallentine.

 I thought of that when reading Sue Wheaton's account of Jon Roise, Ruth Paine, and the photographer who carpooled from the Friends Center to events.
-From my experience, I do not believe Ruth was involved in that photographer's photography, in agreement with what Ruth said according to Wheaton's account.

-When Ruth said that photographer was doing a project for Nicaragua Network, I believe that was Ruth repeating what that photographer told her, no different than Senator Vallentine introducing me and repeating what I had told her of who I was and what I was doing.
+When Ruth said that photographer was doing a project for Nicaragua Network, Ruth was repeating what that photographer told her, no different than Senator Vallentine introducing me and repeating what I had told her of who I was and what I was doing.
 That visiting student photographer at the Friends Center in Managua with Jon and Ruth will have had some reason or story as to why he was doing his photography.
 Then there is carpooling and Ruth telling others what he has told her, as to who he was and what he was doing.
-It does not mean Ruth was involved with his project or part of it.
+It does not mean Ruth was involved with his project or part of it, and she said she was not.
 With respect to that photographer I see no cause to believe Ruth Paine was guilty of anything more than believing what that photographer told Jon and Ruth and carpooling, the same way I had been invited by Senator Vallentine to accompany her party to the Rainbow Warrior that day in Auckland in 1987, solely because I was there and she felt comfortable enough with me that she included me.